uzaneran/gifi_step2/README.md

 a.
 The API is kind of new for me.
 b.
 I never used GIT before.
 c.
-I had to look deep in the js/jquery documentations to find methods and explore them, to refresh my memory for example, in PHP i know how to run 'foreach' loop and create the Html markups, and i had to find the way to do so in js.
+I had to look deep in the js/jquery documentations to find methods and explore them, to refresh my memory, for example, in PHP i know how to run 'foreach' loop and create the Html markups, and i had to find the way to do so in js.